Needleman–Wunsch algorithm: Filling in the table

-Start with a zero in the second row, second column.
+Start with a zero in the first row, first column (not including the cells containing nucleotides).
 Move through the cells row by row, calculating the score for each cell.
 The score is calculated by comparing the scores of the cells neighboring to the left, top or top-left (diagonal) of the cell and adding the appropriate score for match, mismatch or indel.
-Calculate the candidate scores for each of the three possibilities:
+Take the maximum of the candidate scores for each of the three possibilities: